Time magazine just released its new cover—and Trump is going to hate it

 "Nothing to see here."

-President Donald Trump's first month in office has been marked by a series of seemingly unending disasters—from bungled executive orders and the abrupt resignation of his national security adviser, to the unprecedented leaks to the press and so on.
+President Donald Trump's first month in office has been marked by a series of seemingly unending disasters—from bungled executive orders and the abrupt resignation of his national security adviser to the unprecedented leaks to the press and so on.

 On Thursday, Time magazine offered a preview of its next cover, which comments on the continued chaos coming from the Oval Office: